DavePearce/Homepage/content/blog/07_fooling_borrow_checker.md

 fn f<'a>(p : &'a i32) -> Wrap<'a> { ... }
 ```

-This is still not enough to fool the borrow checker though as the
+This is still not enough to fool the borrow checker though.
+The
-presence of lifetime `a` in the return type suggests our borrow could
+presence of lifetime `a` in the return type is a giveaway that our
-be hiding in there.
-The same applies for arrays, such as:
+borrow could be hiding in there.
+The same applies for arrays, such
+as:

 ```Rust